Seafood restaurants in Cornwall: 17 of the best places to go

 Serving only the finest fish from local waters, on the menu you’ll find Newlyn crab, pan fried Cornish hake and seafood platters for two.
 The extensive wine list has plenty of refreshing whites to compliment your meal.

-Nestled beneath the picturesque cliffs overlooking Tolcarne beach lays this informal and welcoming restaurant.
-Inside, the nautical décor and comfortable seating make this beachside retreat an inviting place to recuperate after a day spent paddling in the sea and sand castle building.
+Nestled beneath the picturesque cliffs overlooking Tolcarne beach lays this newly refurbished and welcoming restaurant.
+Inside, the clean, white décor and comfortable seating make this beachside retreat an inviting place to recuperate after a day spent paddling in the sea and sand castle building.

-On the menu you’ll find anything from fishy tapas and oysters served over crushed ice, to surf and turf mains and the catch of the day.
+On the menu you’ll find anything from lobster and chips and blackened cod, to curried fish and crab sandwiches.
 If the weather allows, dinner can be enjoyed on the outdoor terrace looking out to sea.

 Line-caught fish and seasonal and locally-sourced produce dominate the Michelin standard menu at Alba.
 Using a creative mixture of delicious ingredients, award-winning chef Grant Nethercott, cooks up a selection of mouth watering seafood dishes to tantalise the senses.